code2exe/aks-cicd-ghac-starter/README.md

 It contains a simple NodeJS app which will be packaged into a container image and deployed into an AKS Cluster by GitHub Actions.

-It also contains the Terraform script which will create the base infrastructure which consists an Azure Container Registry instance, the AKS Cluster (with monitoring enabled).
-It will also create the various GitHub Actions Secrets as seen in `infra/secrets.tf`
+It also contains the Terraform script which will create the base infrastructure which consists of an Azure Container Registry instance and the AKS Cluster (with monitoring enabled).
+It will also create the various GitHub Actions Secrets as seen in `infra/secrets.tf` which would enable our workflows execute successfully.

-This project assumes that you have a GitHub account and to use it:
+> This project assumes that you have an active Azure subscription and a GitHub account

+## How To Use It

-You will first fork this repository into your GitHub account and then clone and change to the `infra` directory:
+You will first fork this repository into your GitHub account and then clone and navigate to the `infra` directory:

 ```bash
 git clone https://github.com/<username>/aks-cicd-ghac-starter.git
 cd aks-cicd-ghac-starter/infra
 ```

-You now have to create a `terraform.tfvars` file annd fill in the following details:
+You will create a `terraform.tfvars` file and fill in the following details:

 ```bash
 subscription_id = "<Subscription ID>"